namitoyokota/namitoyokota/venminder/standups.md

 > December 5th, 2022 - Present

+### 1/19/24
+- So I will focus today on cleaning up the code and improving performance

 ### 1/18/24
-- Will continue working on 2350
+- Continued working on 2350
+- Most of the features should be implemented on the frontend

 ### 1/17/24
 - Continued working on 2350